cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

     > **Info:**
     >
-    > - `pg_hba.conf` is the configuration file for client access control.
+    > - `pg_hba.conf` is the configuration file for client access control in Cloudberry Database.
     > - `md5` is the authentication methods, which means that the user needs to enter the password to log in.

-4. Reload the configuration file.
+4. Reload the configuration file to populate the change.

     ```shell
     [gpadmin@mdw ~]$ gpstop -u